PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 ## How to use PrestaShop Feedback

-### See all features and expressions of needs, follow their development
+### See the selected features, express some needs, check their design

 Each feature or expression of needs is represented by a card that includes a title and a description, sometimes an image.
 Click on a card to learn more about it.